richbl/go-ble-sync-cycle/README.md

 ## Overview

 **BLE Sync Cycle** is a Go application designed to synchronize video playback with real-time cycling data from Bluetooth Low Energy (BLE) devices, such as cycling speed and cadence (CSC) sensors.
-This integration provides users with an immersive indoor cycling experience by matching video playback with their actual cycling pace, making it a valuable option when outdoor cycling isn't feasible.
+This integration provides users with a more immersive indoor cycling experience by matching video playback with their actual cycling pace, making it a valuable option when outdoor cycling isn't feasible.

 <p align="center">
 <picture><source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/a3165440-33d8-42a9-9992-8acf18375da9"><source media="(prefers-color-scheme: light)" srcset="https://github.com/user-attachments/assets/a3165440-33d8-42a9-9992-8acf18375da9"><img src="[https://github.com/user-attachments/assets/a3165440-33d8-42a9-9992-8acf18375da9](https://github.com/user-attachments/assets/a3165440-33d8-42a9-9992-8acf18375da9)" width=700></picture>